-If you are not using the S_CURVE function, the command velocity variable can be used to define how fast the time axis will travel.
-It is programmed in ladder units per second.
+If you are not using the S_CURVE or ACC_DEC functions, the command velocity variable can be used to define how fast the time axis will travel.
+It is programmed in counts per second.
 When the WRITE_SV function is called with variable 6, the time axis will step to the programmed velocity.

-Each ladder unit of the time axis travel represents the portion of time programmed by this variable.
-For example, if a value of 1000 is programmed as the number of ladder units per second for the velocity, then the time axis would move one ladder unit in one millisecond.
+For example, if a value of 1000 is programmed as the number of counts per second for the velocity, then the time axis would move one count in one millisecond.
 If the master distance (MDST) was set at 1000 and the slave distance (SDST) was set at 2000 in the RATIO_GR function, it would take the slave axis one second to move 2000 units.

 By entering a zero, the time axis is stopped.
-In effect, you have stopped time.
 This provides the ability to synchronize multiple slave axes.
 You call all the moves you want to synchronize and then write a non-zero value to variable 6.
 All the axes will begin motion at the same time.